georgexyz19/georgexyz.com/content/posts/understand-wsgi-interface-in-flask.md

 - self.url_adapter
 - self.flashes
 - self.session
-- self.preserved = Flase
+- self.preserved = False

 The class defines a property `g` for easy access to the variable on the app stack.
-The main methods of the class is `push` and `pop` defined on Lines 355 and 398.
+The main methods of the class are `push` and `pop` defined on Lines 355 and 398.
 To better understand those two methods, you can read [Patrick Kennedy's article](https://testdriven.io/blog/flask-contexts-advanced/).
 The interesting part of `push` method is that session is part of the request